1981 James Hardie 1000

 After 8 wins in the race dating back to Bob Jane and Harry Firth's win in a Ford Falcon XL at Phillip Island in 1962, this would prove to be the last Bathurst 1000 win for the Ford Falcon until 1994.
-It would also be the 5th and last Bathurst win for the 5.8 L 351 Cleveland V8 engine.
+It would also be the 6th and last Bathurst win for the 5.8 L 351 Cleveland V8 engine.

 Class structure

 Class : 8 Cylinder & Over

 This class was almost exclusively for V8s; Holden Commodores, Ford Falcons and Chevrolet Camaros.
 The exception being a V12 Jaguar XJ-S.

 Class : 6 Cylinder (Includes Rotary Engines)

-The class for six-cylinder and rotary-engined cars was contested mostly by Ford Capris, with a single factory supported BMW 635CSi and those Mazda RX7s entered, powered by Rotary engines.
+The class for six-cylinder and rotary-engined cars was contested mostly by Ford Capris, with a single factory supported BMW 635CSi and those Mazda RX-7s entered, powered by rotary engines.

-Class : 4 Cylinder
+Class : 4 Cylinder (Includes 5 Cylinder & Turbo)

-The class for cars with four-cylinder engines included Alfa Romeo Alfasud, Alfa Romeo Alfetta, Ford Escort, Isuzu Gemini, Mitsubishi Colt, Mitsubishi Lancer, Nissan Bluebird Turbo, Toyota Celica, Toyota Corolla, Triumph Dolomite and Volkswagen Golf.
+The class for cars with four-cylinder engines included Alfa Romeo Alfasud, Alfa Romeo Alfetta, Ford Escort, Isuzu Gemini, Mitsubishi Colt, Mitsubishi Lancer, Nissan Bluebird Turbo, Toyota Celica, Toyota Corolla, Triumph Dolomite, and Volkswagen Golf.